Beorhtmund/beorhtmund.github.io/README.md

 ## *Survey Page (HTML, CSS)
 I made this survey page about programming languages with a few question regarding them.
 This is no longer on my portfolio, but can still be seen at: https://beorhtmund.github.io/form/survey.html

-FIX: The radio and checkbox inputs should be centered within their parent element.
-Set a better background image.

 ## Motorcycle Dealer - Product Page (HTML, CSS)
 This page is about a motorcycle dealer.
 \